A Frequent Expression of Love

 - Hindrances and Benefits of the Lord's Supper

-Richard Bacon, “The Westminster Standards and the Frequency of the Lord's Supper.”
-(Rowlett, Texas: First Presbyterian Church of Rowlett, 1999).
+Richard Bacon, (Rowlett, Texas: First Presbyterian Church of Rowlett, 1999).
 Bacon continues, “However, the Lord’s Supper is not a special ordinance of worship.
 This is clear from Westminster Confession 21.5”, which reads: "The reading of the Scriptures with godly fear; the sound preaching , and conscionable hearing of the word, in obedience unto God, with understanding, faith, and reverence; singing of psalms with grace in the heart; as also the due administration and worthy receiving of the sacraments instituted by Christ; are all parts of the ordinary religious worship of God: besides religious oaths and vows, solemn fastings, and thanksgiving upon special occasions, which are, in their several times and seasons, to be used in a holy and religious manner."
 Underscore, GVL: see here the grouping of the sacrament of communion with all other weekly worship elements.
 Golden notes this common connection of Word and communion sacrament within regular worship per Acts 20:7, 11 and 1 Corinthians 11:20: Golden, 35-36.

 Ibid, 33.
 Golden also notes, “The question of frequency—how often or seldom we do something—isn’t a trivial matter.”